devtut/generate/docs/dotnet/upload-file-and-post-data-to-webserver.md

 ---
-metaTitle: "Upload file and POST data to webserver"
+metaTitle: ".NET Framework - Upload file and POST data to webserver"
 description: "Upload file with WebRequest"
 ---